 - 15 credit hours of graduate courses in nuclear engineering (NE) which must include at least two of the following courses: NE 511, NE 521 or NE 522, NE 540, NE 542, NE 551, NE 563, NE 571.

 - Two credit hours (1+1) of NE 501 are required, and a maximum of 3 credit hours of NE 501 can be used towards the 15 credit hours of NE graduate courses.

-- An additional 12 hours of graduate courses related to the student’s research, as approved by the student’s committee, typically selected from Nuclear Engineering, Physics, Mathematics, Computer Science, Mechanical Engineering, or Material Science
+- An additional 9 credit hours of graduate courses related to the student’s research, as approved by the student’s committee, typically selected from Nuclear Engineering, Physics, Mathematics, Computer Science, Mechanical Engineering, or Material Science

-- two engineering practice projects (6 hours of NE 598).
+- two engineering practice projects (6 credit hours of NE 598).

-Option 3: One engineering practice project (3 hours of NE 598) plus 3 hours of additional nuclear engineering course work.
+- one engineering practice project (3 credit hours of NE 598) plus 3 credit hours of additional nuclear engineering course work.